kubernetes/enhancements/keps/sig-scheduling/3521-pod-schedule-readiness/README.md

 or not.
 This enables scheduler plugin developers to tryout the feature even in Alpha, by crafting different enqueue plugins and wire with custom fields or conditions.

-- **New column in kubectl:** To provide better UX, we're going to add a column "scheduling paused" to the output of `kubectl get pod` to indicate whether it's scheduling-paused or not.
+- **New phase literal in kubectl:** To provide better UX, we're going to add a new phase literal `SchedulingPaused` to the "phase" column of `kubectl get pod`.
+This new literal indicates whether it's scheduling-paused or not.

 ### Risks and Mitigations